 - Send a hand written note.

 - Stretch.
-Follow along with a Fitness Blender yoga routine or find some ideas on my Pinterest Restoration Board.
+Follow along with a Fitness Blender yoga routine.

 Over time you will discover the balance between pushing yourself and knowing when to back off.
 Embracing restoration will improve your self awareness and your ability to listen to your body.
 The next time you think about going hard…ask yourself if what you really need is to go home.